 - Minimizing options in the drop-down menu

-- Avoiding jargon and following user’s language or real-world conventions for naming the menu options.
+- Avoiding jargon and following the user’s language or real-world conventions for naming the menu options.

 - Avoiding non-standard styles and providing too many clicks within the site.